 However, if you are buying a rental property, location is key.
-And well-located buildings in popular areas for expat tourists like in El Poblado in Medellín can do well as rental properties.
+Well-located buildings in popular areas for expat tourists like in El Poblado in Medellín can do well as rental properties.

 5. It’s Relatively Quick to Buy, But It May Take a Year or Even Longer to Sell

 It can be relatively quick to buy a property in Colombia.
 I have met several expats that have bought properties in about four weeks after finding a place.
 However, an article in the New York Times in 2015 reported that the average time to sell residential properties in Bogotá was 270 days.
 Fincas and high-end properties can take even longer to sell.